Have you made the most out of geometric patterns?

 08. Pair Strong Patterns With Vibrant Colours

-So, there’s a general rule of thumb that you shouldn’t use more that 3 colours in one design and that you shouldn’t clash patterns, but we all know rules (especially design ones) are made to be broken.
-Check out this example by Urtd that pairs lots of sharp black patterns with spots of colour (note: way more colours than just 3), and the result?
+So, there’s a general rule of thumb that you shouldn’t use more than 3 colors in one design and that you shouldn’t clash patterns, but we all know rules (especially design ones) are made to be broken.
+Check out this example by Urtd that pairs lots of sharp black patterns with spots of color (note: way more colors than just 3), and the result?
 A stunning end product.
-Consider pairing vibrant colours with sharp patterns for an effective and eye-catching effect, and don’t be afraid to experiment!
+Consider pairing vibrant colors with sharp patterns for an effective and eye-catching effect, and don’t be afraid to experiment!

 09. Mix and Match Elements

-Mix and matching shapes, patterns and colours can help you create really dynamic and beautiful compositions.
+Mix and matching shapes, patterns and colors can help you create really dynamic and beautiful compositions.
 Check out this example by G Design Studio for the Greece design college ‘Vakalo’.
-By creating a variety of different compositions of shapes, patterns and colours, these designs are kept playful, sharp and engaging.
+By creating a variety of different compositions of shapes, patterns, and colors, these designs are kept playful, sharp and engaging.